prometheus/client_java/README.md

 adequate authorization on the Sonatype OSS Repository to submit new artifacts, be they _staging_ or _release_ ones.

-You should read the [Sonatype OSS Aoache Maven Guide](http://central.sonatype.org/pages/apache-maven.html) before performing any of the following:
+You should read the [Sonatype OSS Apache Maven Guide](http://central.sonatype.org/pages/apache-maven.html) before performing any of the following:

 #### Staging